MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-5.7.0/get-started-azureps.md

 ### Create the VM configuration

-Now that we have the required resources we can create the VM configuration oboject.
+Now that we have the required resources we can create the VM configuration object.

 ```powershell
 # Create a virtual machine configuration